sourcecrypto/sourcecrypto.github.io/discolog/_posts/2019-06-21-thecryptoconomy-podcast-deep-dive.md

 I've been searching for others like me: who find and make more accessible, massive amounts of valuable information!

-@TheCryptoconomy is the first podcast I've been inspired to do a complete index of, because it's just so amazing.
+@TheCryptoconomy is the first podcast I've been inspired to do a complete index of, because it's simply incredible.

 Even if nobody visited this site, and this document just lived locally on my harddrive, I'd be refrencing it regularly.